Koudela/eArc-core/README.md

 ## Configuration

-Place an file named `.earc-config.php` beneath the vendor dir.
-Its the configuration file for all the earc components.
+Place a file named `.earc-config.php` beneath the vendor dir.
+It's the configuration file for all the earc components.

 ```php